Jump directly to the content

 Why do flower subscriptions make a great gift?

-We don't know anyone who doesn't love to receive a bunch of flowers - whether it is a special occasion or not.
+We don't know anyone who doesn't love to receive a bunch of flowers, whether it's a special occasion or not.

-Admittedly buying a bouquet of flowers, whether it is from your local supermarket, florist, garden centre or weekend market, can be cumbersome to carry.
+Additionally buying a bouquet, whether it's from your local supermarket, florist, garden centre or weekend market, can be cumbersome to carry.

-The solution: a flower subscription, which saves the hassle (and arm ache) of carrying your blooms as they are delivered directly to your door, and as frequently as you like too.
+The solution: a flower subscription.
+This option saves you the hassle (and arm ache) of carrying your blooms, as they are delivered directly to your door, and you can choose to receive them as frequently as you like.

-Some may opt for a one-off flower subscription, bi-weekly, monthly or quarterly.
-The option is yours.
+Some may opt for a one-off flower delivery, while others prefer to receive fresh bouquets bi-weekly, monthly or quarterly.

 Freddie's Flower Subscription, from £25